Preila: Infrastructure

 The settlement is part of the Preila-Pervalka parish centre.
 Preila is on located on the main road 167 which runs around the bay, serving as a connection between Nida and Klaipėda.
 Many of the homes are for rent for summer holidaymakers.
-Most of the houses are from the 19th century, end of the twentieth century.
+Most of the houses are from the 19th century, to the end of the twentieth century.
 There is a library which was built in 1954, and a marina which has connections to the nearby Nida.
 In the southern part of the settlement there is a folk cemetery.
 The Preila Neringa bike trail goes through the village connecting Nida and Juodkrantė.